rampatra/Algorithms-and-Data-Structures-in-Java/README.md

 contains solutions to HackerRank problems which I have solved so far and questions from Cracking the Coding Interview Book _(6th Edition)_.

-You can also refer to my [Java Notes](http://blog.rampatra.com/category/java) for a quick refresh on the Java concepts.
+You can also refer to my [Java Notes](http://blog.rampatra.com/category/java) for a quick refresh on the Java concepts or if you want a break from coding then can read about my [interview experiences](https://blog.rampatra.com/category/interview/) at various companies.
 Lastly, feel free to connect with me on [Twitter](https://twitter.com/ram__patra) for any queries or concerns.
 All the best!

 ## Contents